lejenome/lejenome.github.io/_posts/2017-02-14-boot-physical-windows-inside-qemu.md

 bcdboot C:\Windows /s B: /f ALL
 ```

-Now, you are ready to boot to Windows from inside Qemu.
+Now, you are ready to boot to Windows from inside _Qemu_.

 ```shell
 qemu-system-x86_64 \